Canada hit by new rail, road barricades following arrests of indigenous protesters

-OTTAWA/TORONTO (Reuters) - Protesters in Canada blocked train lines, Vancouver’s port entrance and at least one highway on Tuesday in response to the arrest of 10 indigenous protesters when police dismantled a rail barricade in southern Ontario a day earlier.
+OTTAWA/TORONTO (Reuters) - Protesters in Canada blocked train lines, Vancouver’s port entrance and at least one highway on Tuesday in response to the arrest of 10 indigenous activists when police dismantled a rail barricade in southern Ontario a day earlier.

 On Monday, police arrested some of the Tyendinaga Mohawk campaigners who had shut down the line in solidarity with the Wet’suwet’en from British Columbia, who seek to stop construction of a gas pipeline over their land.

-The new rail blockade at a junction of three busy Canadian National Railway lines interrupts commuter service, with the closure of four stations on Metrolinx’s GO Transit passenger line to Toronto from Hamilton.
+Demonstrators mounted a new rail blockade late on Monday night at a junction of three busy Canadian National Railway lines near Hamilton, southwest of Toronto, but left by about 5 p.m.
+(2200 GMT) on Tuesday, police said.

-“The impact of these blockades is unacceptable and cannot be sustained,” Public Safety Minister Bill Blair said.

-The new protest group calls itself “Wet’suwet’en Strong: Hamilton in Solidarity.”
-Police served them with an injunction, which they burned, late on Monday, the group said on Facebook.

-A CN spokesman said the company was monitoring the situation, without providing any details about how many or what type of trains were affected.

-“As long as that blockade is up, nothing is going to move,” a rail union source said.
+Hamilton police spokeswoman Jackie Penman said officers were inspecting the area, adding it was up to rail firms to decide when services would resume.
+The blockade closed four stations on Metrolinx’s GO Transit passenger line to Toronto from Hamilton.

+Earlier in the day, Public Safety Minister Bill Blair said the impact of the blockades was unacceptable.

-The standoff between authorities and the Wet’suwet’en hereditary chiefs, who have been battling the gas line for a decade, has grown increasingly tense as aboriginal bands and climate activists across Canada have taken up their cause.
+The standoff between authorities and the Wet’suwet’en hereditary chiefs, who have been battling the gas line for a decade, has grown increasingly tense as aboriginal bands and climate activists across Canada take up their cause.

-The protests are testing Prime Minister Justin Trudeau’s pledge to reconcile Canada with its indigenous groups, who face higher levels of poverty and violence and shorter life expectancies than the national average.
+The protests are testing Liberal Prime Minister Justin Trudeau’s pledge to reconcile Canada with its indigenous groups, who face higher levels of poverty and violence and shorter life expectancies than the national average.

-But many Canadians are growing frustrated, and that is giving a boost to Trudeau’s Conservative rivals, whose support is at 36% compared with 33% for the Liberals, according to a Nanos poll completed on Feb.
+Many Canadians are growing frustrated, and that is giving a boost to Trudeau’s Conservative rivals, whose support is at 36% compared with 33% for the Liberals, according to a Nanos poll completed on Feb.
 21 and published on Tuesday.

 British Columbia police said they arrested 14 people overnight who were blocking a rail line west of New Hazelton, and a separate group has barricaded a major intersection near the Port of Vancouver’s main entrance.